DavidRMorphew/mounty-hall-app-frontend/README.md

 ## Future Functionality

-The following are just a couple of areas open to future development:
+The following are areas open to future development:
 - provide a drop-down selection of usernames
 - make the mounty host more interactive

+Further suggestions are welcome.

 ## License
 The app is open source under the terms of the [MIT License](https://github.com/DavidRMorphew/mounty-hall-app-frontend/blob/main/LICENSE.txt).